-Compared to kids without the condition, research shows that children with arthritis have more difficulty falling and staying asleep, says Sharron Docherty, PNP, assistant professor at the Duke University School of Nursing in Durham, N.C.
+Compared to kids without the condition, research shows that children with arthritis have more difficulty falling and staying asleep, says Sharron Docherty, a pediatric nurse practioner anc assistant professor at the Duke University School of Nursing in Durham, North Carolina.
 They’re also more likely to wake up too early in the morning and have trouble falling back asleep, she says.

 Docherty was a part of a research study that found children with arthritis had less slow wave sleep than kids without arthritis.